East Longmeadow High School

 Miss Royce had her class make a Mother's Day greeting.
 These three pages are from Scott Moore to his mom.

 Miss Royce's first grade class from the 1957-1958 school year.
 This photo was likely taken in May 1958, when we were finishing up kindergarten.
 These kids were in the class of 1969 and include four classmates, David Radebaugh, Tom Sullivan, Chuck Taylor, and Tony Zampiceni, who stayed back and joined our class in September 1958, when we began first grade.
 Top Row: David Weferling, unknown, unknown, Raymond Adams.
 Row 2: Unknown, Jeffrey Teden, Miss Royce, Donald Ramsay, Karen Wenning, unknown.
 Row 3: Unknown, Cheryl Reed, Chuck Taylor, unknown, David Radebaugh, unknown.
-Row 4: Unknown, unknown, unknown, unknown, Tony Zampiceni, unknown.
+Row 4: Unknown, unknown, unknown, Susan Roy, Tony Zampiceni, unknown.
 Row 5: Tom Sullivan, Thomas Stewart, Gerald Sawyer, Kenneth Roy, unknown, unknown, Kenneth Hall.
 Photo courtesy of Mary Darling Studio.

 Mrs. Smith